Fun to play

 There is a continuous-loop lagoon that provides great risk, as it drops off quickly to ribcage-deep and is tepidly murky.
 On hole #1 it lies 20 ft. left of the basket, debauching many a RHBHer, leaving them demoralized and adrift. #3 also flirts with the lake left of the fairway, and about 30 ft. behind the basket.

 A small creek backs the baskets of #s 4 and 6: discs should be easily recoverable from this, but watch out for the random surly water moccasin.

 #s 11-12 throw over the water, #11 being an obscenely short ace shot with a tight window [and tragic consequences for an errant throw], and #12 being a peninsula with some fortunate backing vegetation.

 #18's basket is also backed closely by the lagoon, with some ground-effect shrubbery strewn about like neglected Mardi Gras beads that might keep your disc from scooting into the drink.

 Tees are natural with added, packed gravel, tee signs are absolutely gorgeous, a scattering of trash cans and benches.

-Cons: There are a few "throwaway" holes: #9 is an open field hole, # 2 fairly tame, and #11 obscenely short, but with tragic consequences for an errant throw.
+Cons: There are a few "throwaway" holes: #9 is an open field hole, and # 2 is fairly tame.

 #s 11 and 18 parallel the road, adding a safety/confrontational risk. # 13's basket has the road 30 ft. behind it.
 Fortunately, there are few pedestrian paths to interact with, but people also just seem to wander at random through the fields on occasion, especially during festival events.